 Bigmouth Strikes Again (https://community.grainfather.com/recipes/16379)

-So there’s our tips for brewing a barleywine.
+So there are our tips for brewing a barleywine.
 They are big beers and as with all big beers they come with their own unique challenges but brewing the style well is always rewarding.
 Have you tried brewing a barleywine before?
 How did it go?
 What would you change?
-Let us know in the comments below or by emailing; [email protected]
+Let us know in the comments below or by emailing [email protected]